drj11/talk-awk/README.md

 all numbers are floating point, with care taken to print integers exactly.
 Just like JavaScript.

+There is a bug in the last example (kind of).
+Can you spot it?
+(it's that `rand()` returns the same sequence each time unless srand() is used; even when using srand there's probably not enough entropy.
+Short version: Do not expect high quality random numbers).

 ## Variables

 Useful for storing and summing and stuff: